gcallah/BookReviews/wilkinson.md

 willing to test Tennessee's new law forbidding the teaching of evolution.
 The trial drew two famous attorneys, William Jennings Bryan for the prosecution, and Clarence Darrow for the defense, thousands of spectators, and attention from newspapers nationwide.
 Both the public and many of the direct participants viewed the trial as not merely a matter of Tenessee law, but as part of the "argument of science versus religion."
-(Interstingly, Scopes was *not* one of that number, as he apparently wasn't even sure if he had ever taught evolution: the local town fathers had prompted him to volunteer to bring attention and commerce to the town.)

 Wilkinson opens with this trial because he finds it emblamatic of the supposed conflict between science and religion.
 Many people, and many scientists, have read the "meaning" of evolution to be that the existence of humans is a chance